Exclusive – Kemp on Afghan Refugees: ‘We Need to Get Every American Out of There First’

 “It’s unfortunate that some really fed off a statement I didn’t make just because it was an Atlanta headline in the paper here who’s no friend of ours,” he said.
 Kemp’s statement in the AJC article was brief and noted the importance of keeping those “who partnered with American armed forces over the last 20 years safe from harm.”

 The reports characterizing Kemp as being “open to accepting” refugees in Georgia spread rapidly and were met with brutal accusations by those concerned about the refugee resettlement process.
-Newsmax’s Emerald Robinson wrote, “Of course Gov. Brian Kemp wants to relocate the Taliban to Georgia,” while former State Rep. Vernon Jones, who is challenging Kemp for governor next year, stated, “Letting these unvetted & unCovid-Tested TALIBAN into our state is not the move of a true leader.”
+Newsmax’s Emerald Robinson wrote, “Of course Gov. Brian Kemp wants to relocate the Taliban to Georgia,” while former state Rep. Vernon Jones, who is challenging Kemp for governor next year, stated, “Letting these unvetted & unCovid-Tested TALIBAN into our state is not the move of a true leader.”

 In reality, governors have little say over Afghans arriving in America.
 Vetting and resettlement falls under the purview of the federal government, which outsources nine contractors to manage the resettlement process.
 The Pentagon noted Fort Lee in Virginia, Fort McCoy in Wisconsin, Fort Bliss in Texas, and McGuire Air Force Base in New Jersey will all temporarily host Afghans before they are released to other regions of the U.S.

-On Saturday, the Pentagon insisted during a press briefing that proper screening of Afghans is taking place, claiming “intelligence, law enforcement, and counterterrorism professionals are conducting screening and security vetting for all SIV [special immigrant visa] and others, vulnerable Afghans, before they are allowed to enter into the United States,” adding that “these agencies are surging resources to evaluate all of these evacuees to ensure protection of the homeland.”
+On Saturday, the Pentagon insisted during a press briefing that proper screening of Afghans is taking place, claiming, “Intelligence, law enforcement, and counterterrorism professionals are conducting screening and security vetting for all SIV [special immigrant visa] and others, vulnerable Afghans, before they are allowed to enter into the United States.”

 President Joe Biden estimates anywhere from 50,000 to 65,000 Afghans will require resettlement, but refugee advocacy groups have indicated that number could be much larger.
 The International Rescue Committee, for instance, predicted as many as 300,000 Afghans will require resettlement.